Digital photographs are made up of pixels — "tiny dots". Photoshop is about editing pixel images hence editing photographs.

 In the Camera Raw Filter, the tools are on the right.
 (In Photoshop proper the tools are on the left.
 Confusing?)

-Healing: already used above.
+Remove: already used above.

 Masking: already used above.